wumpyproject/wumpy/docs/source/setup/creating-the-bot.md

 ![Overview of empty Bot tab](images/creating-the-bot/build-a-bot.png)

-Click "Add Bot" in the top right and then "Yes, do it!" in the following dialog box to confirm.
+Click "Add Bot" in the top right and then "Yes, do it!" in the following dialog box to confirm:

 ![Confirmation box](images/creating-the-bot/bot-confirmation.png)

-There is now a bot attached to your application and you should see the following page:
+There is now a bot attached to your application.
+You should see the following page:

 ![Overview of Bot tab with information](images/creating-the-bot/bot-overview.png)